Logo

 Q: What about Raking Fire?

 A: Raking Fire is a good blessing.
 It's about the same DPS increase as Blaze Away when shooting from behind, and this scenario happens more often than you might think.
-(Dodged a mutant/hound, Nurgle Beast weakspot, flanking shooters, firing at enemies who are aggro'd on your teammates, etc) If you can't get the combo of Blaze Away + Pinning Fire, keep this blessing and swap the other blessing to Blaze Away.
+(Dodged a mutant/hound, Nurgle Beast weakspot, flanking shooters, firing at enemies who are aggro'd on your teammates, etc) If you can't get your ideal combo with Blaze Away, keep this blessing as a temporary substitute.

 --------------------------------------------------------------------------------------------------------------------------